artefactual/archivematica-docs/user-manual/transfer/import-metadata.rst

    * Empty columns can be deleted, if you prefer.

-   * If the metadata are for simple objects, the csv file must contain a "filename" column listing the filepath and filename of each objects: eg "objects/BrocktonOval.jp2"
+   * The first column in the metadata.csv file must be a "filename" column listing the filepath and filename or directory name of each object or

-   * If the metadata are for compound objects, the "filename" column is instead called "parts" and contains the names of the directories containing the items that form the compound object (i.e. "objects/Jan021964").
+     directory: e.g. "objects/BrocktonOval.jp2" , or "objects/Jan021964".

    * Note that filenames can be duplicates of filenames in other subdirectories if desired.
 For example, the name "page01.jp2" can occur in multiple